Zyjacya-In-love/Human_Detection_HOG-SVM_in_INRIA/README.md

 ![](README/README1.png)

-Using (predict bounding_boxes and Ground_Truth)'s IOU > 0.5 is good to evaluate the detector, there are 589 Ground Truth and predictions bounding_boxes number is 1110 and the number of correct prediction is 117.
+Using (predict bounding_boxes and Ground_Truth)'s IOU > 0.5 is good to evaluate the detector.
+There are 589 Ground Truth and predictions bounding_boxes number is 1110 and the number of correct prediction is 117.
 Finally, precision and recall and so on as shown in the following table.

 |                               | Precision | Recall | false positive rate | Miss Rate |
 |-------------------------------|-----------|--------|---------------------|-----------|